-These enhanced border enforcement measures have not come into operation yet, but are expected to be implemented within 3 years of the date of entry into force of the European Union-Singapore Free Trade Agreement, namely 21 November 2019.
+These enhanced border enforcement measures have not come into operation yet.
+However, they are expected to be implemented within 3 years of the date of entry into force of the European Union-Singapore Free Trade Agreement (namely within 3 years of 21 November 2019).

 What are the Eligibility Criteria to Register a Geographical Indication?

 In order to register a GI, the application must fulfil the following criteria:

 - The applicant must be one of the following:

 - A person who produces the goods in the geographical area specified in the application